Slamy/fpga-composite-video/README.md

 * Reduce amount of used DSPs
 * Ask GOWIN support for help with synthesis problems
 * Fixing SECAM (might be impossible due to lack of info)
-* Reduce 32 Bit Pixel format to something more compact (24 Bit)
 * HIL verify issues, OpenCV is not very consistent when capturing video footage
     * VLC is as bright as a 1084 but seems to change brightness on the fly.
     * Auto Gain Control on VLC and 1084 but not OpenCV?